Ionization energy in periodic table

 When we move from top to bottom in a group the value of the potentials of chemical elements decreases with the increasing size of the atom.

-Charge of the nucleus
+Charge of the Nucleus

 The greater the atomic radius of elements in the periodic table, the weaker will be the attraction.
 Hence the required energy for the removal of the electron is lower.

-Half-filled and filled Orbitals
+Half-Filled and Filled Orbitals

 The larger the number of electrons in the inner shell, the lesser the attractive force for holding the outer electron.